-Dealing with Difficult Feelings
+Dealing with Difficult Feelings in Our Life

 Between work, family, running errands, taking care of your kids, paying your bills, and just getting through your daily life can feel overwhelming and like you do not have time for anything else.